hudsonrock-partnerships/Penetration-Testing-Study-Notes/README.md

    3. Monitor the target's social media accounts
    4. [change detection](https://changedetection.io/)

-### Questions to ask yourself when doing content discovery
+### Questions to Ask Yourself when Doing Content Discovery

 1. How does the app pass data?
    1. resource?parameter=value&parameter2=value2